Motorsports are huge around here, especially in Brownsburg, Indiana, which is also known as the "Drag Racing Capital of the World."

 Robbie Stanley

-Born in Brownsburg, Robbie Stanley began racing quarter-midgets at the tender age of 6, and in 10 years of racing them, he won more than 200 races and the 1980 Quarter Midgets of American Grands National Championship.
+Located at the entrance to Williams Park, the fifth marker commemorates Robbie Stanley.
+Born in Brownsburg, Stanley began racing quarter-midgets at age 6, and in 10 years of racing them, he won more than 200 races and the 1980 Quarter Midgets of American Grands National Championship.

 At age 16, Stanley began racing sprint cars, earning numerous awards and wins including three straight USAC titles from 1991 to 1993.
 Leading the USAC in points and pursuing an unprecedented fourth consecutive title in 1994, Stanley was killed in an accident during a race at the age of 26.
 He was inducted into the National Sprint Car Hall of Fame in 2005.